 |Ratings And Customer Reviews||Geico|

 If neither Esurance nor Geico floats your boat, you may be interested in USAA, State Farm, or Progressive.
 Along with Geico, these providers topped our list of the industry’s best car insurance companies.

-Out of all the companies we reviewed, we ranked USAA car insurance as number one.
+Out of all the companies we reviewed, we ranked USAA car insurance as No. 1.
 The company has affordable car insurance rates (the lowest we found on average), lots of discount programs, and superb customer service.

 State Farm car insurance follows closely behind USAA as far as rates are concerned, and customer satisfaction with this insurer is quite high.
 State Farm also offers a wide variety of discounts for students, good drivers, and more.

-Progressive car insurance is another well-established insurance company with good customer satisfaction ratings and a solid variety of coverage options.
+Progressive is another well-established insurance company with good customer satisfaction ratings and a solid variety of coverage options.
 We like Progressive for its online quote comparison tool, which allows you to compare rates for insurance companies side by side.